davidclarke-au/markdown-cv/index.md

 `Ongoing`

-My **preffered way of learning** is on the job, with smart, driven and passionate people!
+My **preferred way of learning** is on the job, with smart, driven and passionate people!

 <br>